SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-eap.md

 Update the `<config-property>` entries under the Solace Resource Adapter in the JBoss server configuration – ‘urn:jboss:domain:resource-adapters’ subsystem.

-Refer to section [Connecting to Solace JMS provider](#ConnToSolJMS) to compare to the default setup.
+Refer to section [Solace Resource Adapter configuration section]((#RAConf) to compare to the default setup.

 The following table summarizes the values used for the resource adapter’s bean properties if using an external JNDI store: